-Students who successfully complete all three sections of the Program will be awarded a Doctor of Philosophy (Ph.D.) degree in Clinical Sexology.
+Students who successfully complete all three sections of the Program will be awarded a Doctor of Philosophy (PhD) degree in Clinical Sexology.

-Commission for Independent Education, Florida department of Education.
+IICS is licensed by the Commission for Independent Education, Florida Department of Education, to offer a PhD degree.
 Additional Information regarding International Institute of Clinical Sexology may be obtained by contacting the Commission for Independent Education, Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400, toll-free telephone number (888) 224-6684.